google/oss-fuzz/README.md

 Following Google's standard [disclosure policy](https://googleprojectzero.blogspot.com/2015/02/feedback-and-data-driven-updates-to.html)
 OSS-Fuzz will adhere to following disclosure principles:
   - **90-day deadline**.
-After notifying target authors, we will open reported issues in 90 days, or sooner if the fix is released.
+After notifying target authors, we will open reported issues in 90 days, or 7 days after the fix is released.
   - **Weekends and holidays**.
 If a deadline is due to expire on a weekend or US public holiday, the deadline will be moved to the next normal work day.
   - **Grace period**.
 We will have a 14-day grace period.
 If a 90-day deadline